Burbank Town Center: History

 The mall was sold to Crown Realty in March 2003 for $110 million, with extensive remodeling plans announced in August that year.
 Designed by the Dallas architecture firm Omniplan, it included heavy use of "natural materials such as stone".
 A name change was also discussed at this time, in order to mitigate what the owners described as a perception problem, due to slumping sales in the mall.
 The mall was renamed to its current name, Burbank Town Center, in late 2004.
 Mervyn's closed in 2008, with the closure of the rest of the chain.

 Burlington Coat Factory opened in 2010, in the former Mervyns space.
 Announced at the same time was Ashley HomeStore, which filled an outlying anchor space vacated by Circuit City in 2008.
-IKEA closed on February 4, 2017, shortly before the opening of a new, larger IKEA store on February 8.
+IKEA closed on February 4, 2017, shortly before the opening of a new, larger IKEA store elsewhere on February 8.
 A $350 million plan to redevelop the former IKEA into smaller retail spaces, hotel rooms, and apartments was announced in January 2018, alongside $60 million of renovations to the mall itself.

-On September 23, 2022, it was announced that Sears would be closing at the mall, the last original anchor from opening day of 1991.
-This store temporary closed on December 18, 2022, the same day as the Sears store at Valley Mall in Union Gap, Washington.
-The store is expected to be reopened by August 2023 as a concept similar to Sears Grand.
+On September 23, 2022, it was announced that Sears would close, the last original anchor from opening day of 1991.
+The store closed on December 18, 2022, the same day as the Sears store at Valley Mall in Union Gap, Washington.
+The store reopened in October 2023, with only two of the three floors in use.

+On July 23, 2025 it was announced that Sears would close again on August 31.
+This time it's expected to stay closed after that date.

 In popular culture

+With The Burbank Studios (formerly NBC Studios), Warner Bros.
+Studios, the Warner Bros.
+Ranch, and Walt Disney Studios in Burbank, the mall regularly appears on film and television.
 In 2020, the former IKEA building was used for the filming of a Netflix game show called Floor is Lava.